bekk/bekk-christmas/post/javascript/9-new-features-in-es2019.md

 image: >-
   https://images.unsplash.com/photo-1519241678948-28f18681ce14?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2134&q=80
 ingress: >-
-  This year the 10th version of the ECMAScript Language specification was released, often referred to simply as ES2019.
+  This year the 10th version of the ECMAScript Language Specification was released, often referred to simply as ES2019.
 Let’s take a closer look at what new features we got and how we can put them to use.
 ---